iTwin/itwinjs-core/docs/overview/index.md

 The iModelJs library is a JavaScript API for creating, querying, displaying, and modifying iModels.

+## Documentation Overview

+This website is organized into sections by tabs at top of each page.

+* You are currently looking at the Overview page.
+Start here.
+* Please read the [Getting Started](../getting-started/index.md) page to install prerequisites for developers and for suggestions for background reading.
+* The [BIS](../bis/index.md) tab explains the Base Infrastructure Schemas.
+Understand BIS is essential to making sense of the iModelJs apis.
+Depending on your familiarity with database design, this is often the best starting point for understanding iModels and iModelJs.
+* The [Learning](../learning/index) section introduces the building blocks of iModelJs and provides step-by-step instructions for creating applications.
+* The [Reference](../reference/index) section explains the API in more detail with package/class/function level documentation.

 ## Using iModelJs

 The iModelJs library has a comprehensive set of APIs that can be used anywhere an iModel may be relevant.